-Players may use buses or cars to get on and off campus.
-Zombies may use the buses to move between two locations on campus.
-No player may use any other means of wheeled transportation.
-For specifics on No Play Zones or Transportation rules, see Section 4.2.
-No Play Zones and 4.6.
-Transportation.
+Players may use buses, cars, or other wheeled transportation to get on and off campus.
+Zombies may use the buses to move between two locations on campus, Humans must NOT.
+Players must NOT use any other means of wheeled transportation between two locations on campus.

 There are usually 1 to 3 missions spread throughout each day.
 Mission details are released before start times and can be found under the Mission tab on the website.
 Mission rewards are granted depending on the completion of objectives.
 Humans must attend 3 missions, including 1 mission on either Thursday or Friday, to be able to attend Finale as a Human.
 There are Player Meetings the week before the game you can attend to gain a greater understanding of the rules and meet other players.
 Players can receive mission credit by attending a player meeting.
 Finale is a final mission to determine which faction wins at the end of the week.
 Humans who do not meet the mission requirements are allowed to attend Finale as a Zombie.